 Practical guides for real screenshot workflows.

-Learn how to add browser frames to screenshots, blur sensitive info before sharing, choose the right social media image sizes, and turn plain captures into polished visuals with FramedShot.
+Learn how to add browser frames to screenshots, redact sensitive info before sharing, choose the right social media image sizes, and turn plain captures into polished visuals with FramedShot.

 Bug reports, annotations, and credential safety